marvin-neumann/ansible-chrome-headless/README.md

 3. Then run your tests.

-## Acceptance test issues with Chrome
+## Acceptance test issues with ChromeDriver v2.31
+Even though you are writing valid tests, there are a few problems that can occur when running some versions of ChromeDriver.

 - If an element cannot be clicked because it is outside the viewport, you have to scroll to the element first, then click the element.